 The whole surface of the Moon is illuminated by the Sun at some point.
 However, the one side of the Moon is never visible from Earth, which is caused by the tidal capture, which makes the rotation period of the moon around its axis equal to the one around the Earth.

 Scientists have long suspected that the complex function of the brain can be disrupted due to the growth of new cells.
-But in 1998, Swedish scientists found that the brain cells can regenerate.
-Learning and memory brain centers can create new cells.
+But in 1998, Swedish scientists found that the nerve cells in the adult brain can regenerate.
+Learning and memory brain centers can create new cells at any age.
+This process is known as neurogenesis.

-In addition, U.S. scientists have discovered a process that allows to create copies of embryonic stem cells that can be transformed into brain cells.
+In addition, U.S. scientists have discovered a process that allows creating copies of embryonic stem cells that can be transformed into brain cells.

 10. Glass is solid

-Glass is an amorphous solid, which behaves like a liquid with a very high viscosity.
+Glass is an amorphous solid that behaves like a liquid with a very high viscosity.
 This means that it runs very slowly, which explains why the stained glass is thicker at the bottom.
+In essence, there is no clear answer to the question, ‘Is glass liquid or solid?‘